 - Before departing, it is important to check the airline's website for its hand luggage rules: weight, sizes and types of objects you can take on board.
 For example, as regards liquids, you are advised to carry these in your hand luggage, only in transparent, resealable, plastic containers, not exceeding 100 ml.
-In this section, you will find information regarding the hand luggage permitted on your flights; if you have connection flights, we advise that you also check the websites of other airlines.
+In our hand luggage section, you will find information regarding the hand luggage permitted on our flights; if you have connection flights, we advise that you also check the websites of other airlines.

 - Arriving at the airport in advance (at least 2 hours before your flight) will enable you to check in and board your flight calmly, without anxiety and without unexpected last-minute issues.

 , if possible.
-If travelling with hand luggage alone, you can check in online and print or download your boarding pass which you must take with you directly to security checks.
+If travelling with hand luggage alone, you can check-in online and print or download your boarding pass which you must take with you directly to security checks.
 This will enable you to save precious time once at the airport and to go to the gate calmly.
-For further information, please visit the dedicated page
+For further information, please visit our instructions for the online check-in

 - Set your mobile to flight mode

 , as well as other devices connected to the internet that you are taking on board.
 Cabin crew will remind you of this step before take-off.
-With flight mode set, you can still take photos of your unforgettable journey and you can also enjoy the in-flight entertainment system!
-To find out more, please visit the dedicated section
+With flight mode set, you can still take photos of your unforgettable journey and you can also enjoy the in-flight entertainment system

 - If you suffer from motion sickness… you will only find out about it during your first flight!
 To prevent sickness from ruining your first flight on a plane, we advise you to take natural remedies, such as, for example, ginger tablets or gum to chew.
 Ginger is believed to have an anti-nausea action.
 Otherwise, ask your doctor to prescribe you antihistamines with a sedative effect.